Red Hot Chilli Pipers: Musicianship

-With a total of four degrees from the Royal Conservatoire of Scotland, many of the band members past & present have competed at the highest level of bagpiping and drumming for many years.
+With a total of four degrees from the Royal Conservatoire of Scotland, many of the band members past and present have competed at the highest level of bagpiping and drumming for many years.
 Founder and former Musical Director Cassells received BBC Radio Scotland Young Traditional Musician in 2005 and became the first person to attain a degree in bagpipes from the Royal Conservatoire of Scotland (Formerly the Royal Scottish Academy of Music and Drama).
 The snare drummer and percussionist, Grant Cassidy is an 8 time Juvenile Solo World Drumming Champion and in 2016 placed 7th in the adult section of the World Solo Drumming Championships held in Glasgow, Scotland.
+Current members (2025) include Grade 1 pipers Andrew Brodlie and Ross Miller.

 Former members

-On 23 September 2011, founder and frontman Stuart Cassells, left the band.
-Prior to leaving, Cassells had been struggling with 'focal hand dystonia', more commonly known as writer's cramp since 2008.
-Speaking to The Daily Record on the subject, Cassells said, "My left hand refused to stay on the chanter.
-It was like my left hand wasn't my own, it wouldn't stay still, like someone else was controlling it.
-I knew in my head how I wanted to play but I couldn't because my hands would curl right up and tense up and move involuntarily.
-They weren't doing what they were supposed to do.
-The brain was sending far too many signals to my hands."
-He tried various treatments throughout this period, including surgery to release a trapped nerve, physiotherapy and botox injections into his arm to relax the muscles.
-In efforts to help him play the bagpipes, he had McCallum Bagpipes manufacture him a custom chanter that uses flute keys to cover the holes instead of requiring the player to cover them.
-However, he was still unable to play them and left the band.
-A recent World Pipe Band Championship winner with the Field Marshal Montgomery Pipe Band, Kyle Warren, replaced him.
+Founder and frontman Stuart Cassells left the band in 2011, due to focal dystonia.
+He was replaced by Kyle Warren of Field Marshal Montgomery Pipe Band.